jbearce/new-site/CONTRIBUTING.md

 ### SCSS

 SCSS is a preprocessed version of CSS.
-It adds in a number of excellent features, like variables, functions, mixins, nesting, etc. All standard CSS rules are perfecly usable in SCSS, so I'm not going to go in depth here, but please check out [this excellent guide on A List Apart](http://alistapart.com/article/getting-started-with-sass) to get a grasp on how it all works.
+It adds in a number of excellent features, like variables, functions, mixins, nesting, etc. All standard CSS rules are perfectly usable in SCSS, so I'm not going to go in depth here, but please check out [this excellent guide on A List Apart](http://alistapart.com/article/getting-started-with-sass) to get a grasp on how it all works.
 Full documentation is available at [sass-lang.com](http://sass-lang.com/documentation/file.SASS_REFERENCE.html).

 ### SMACSS